nilsreichardt/codemagic-app-preview/packages/codemagic_app_preview/README.md

 ### 0. Preparation

-You need to have a Codemagic account and a repository with a Flutter project.
+You need to have a Codemagic account.
 If you don't have a Codemagic account yet, you can create one for free at [codemagic.io](https://codemagic.io).
 For individuals, there is also a [free plan](https://codemagic.io/pricing/).
 Make sure that your Git repository is [connected to Codemagic](https://docs.codemagic.io/getting-started/adding-apps/).

 ### 1. Add your Codemagic API token to your Codemagic environment variables